esheldon/nsim/config/README.md

         fracdiff: -7.05e-03 +/- 6.56e-04
     - this is 2.7 sigma from the previous one

+- run-ggnr03mcal-t02
+    - run at slac and see if we get a bias

 - deep data
     - run-bd01zmcal-degrade01
         - shows significant e2, along direction of psf ellipticity